Condor-Performance-Modeling/how-to/VNC.md

 # VNC Setup, multiple user

-There are two copies of this readme, the one in the condor repo is the one I actively maintain.

 Instructions for setting up vnc on an AWS Ubuntu 22.04 instance.

+As an end user you do not have to do the AWS steps.
+If you are setting up an AWS instance then there is some useful information in that step.

+End user (skips the 1st two steps), do this as an end user.

+-  Configure user xstartup
+-  Install local tightvnc on Win/Mac
+-  Log in from Win/Mac using tightvnc

+AWS instance owner, or the curious, then do all the steps.

-I install both xfce and gnome desktop, but I only show xstartup for xfce.
+I install both xfce and gnome desktop on the instance, but I only show xstartup for xfce.

 To save disk I'm debating removing gnome completely or switching to gnome-minimal, I have not tested any gnome steps.
 If you want to